-Lining both sides of this 335 kilometer thoroughfare is a rich chain of archaeological sites that reads like an index of ancient history and a biblical gazetteer -- prehistoric villages from the Stone Age, biblical towns from the kingdoms of Ammon, Moab and Edom, Crusader castles, some of the finest early Christian Byzantine mosaics in the Middle East, a Roman-Herodian fortress, several Nabataean temples, two major Roman fortresses, early Islamic towns, and the rock-cut Nabataean capital of Petra.
+Lining both sides of this 335 kilometer (208 miles) thoroughfare is a rich chain of archaeological sites that reads like an index of ancient history and a biblical gazetteer -- prehistoric villages from the Stone Age, biblical towns from the Kingdoms of Ammon, Moab and Edom, Crusader Castles, some of the finest early Christian Byzantine mosaics in the Middle East, a Roman-Herodian fortress, several Nabataean temples, two major Roman fortresses, early Islamic towns, and the rock-cut Nabataean capital of Petra.

 The name may, however, derive from the even earlier episode recounted in Genesis 14, when an alliance of "4 kings from the north" marched their troops along this route to do battle against the 5 kings of the Cities of the Plain, including the wicked cities of Sodom and Gomorrah.
 The invading monarchs captured Lot, Abraham's nephew (pbut), before retreating, only to be chased and overpowered near Damascus by Abraham, who rescued Lot before continuing his mission.
 This may have happened around 5000 years ago.

-From Amman, the King's Highway winds southwards through the lush wheat lands of the biblical kingdom of the Ammonites, where major sites to be visited include Hisban, Dhiban, Madaba, and Aroer.
+From Amman, the Kings' Highway winds southwards through the lush wheat lands of the biblical kingdom of the Ammonites, where major sites to be visited include Hisban, Madaba, Aroer (Moab), and Tell Dhiban.
 The 6th century mosaic map in Madaba is the oldest surviving map of the Holy Land.
 10 minutes west of Madaba is Mount Nebo, from where Moses (pbuh) viewed the Holy Land.
 Half an hour south is the hilltop Herodian fortress of Machaerus (Al-Mashnaqah, or "The Gallows," in Arabic), where Herod Antipas imprisoned and beheaded John the Baptist (pbuh).

-South of Kerak, the road winds through Mu'ta and Mazar, major Islamic shrines at the site of the first clash between the armies of Islam and Byzantium in 632 AD.
-The road passes the Roman/Nabataean temple at Dhat Ras, descends through the Wadi Hasa (the biblical Torrent of Zered), past the Nabataean temples of Khirbet Tannur and Khirbet Al-Dhareeh.
-It then enters the ancient kingdom of Edom, with its excavated capital at Buseira (biblical Bozra).
+South of Al-Karak, the road winds through Mu'ta and Mazar, major Islamic shrines at the site of the first clash between the armies of Islam and Byzantium in 632 AD.
+The road passes the Roman/Nabataean temple at Dhat Ras, descends through the Wadi Hasa (the biblical Torrent of Zered), past the Nabataean temples of Khirbet At-Tannur and Khirbet Adh-Dharih.
+It then enters the ancient Kingdom of Edom, with its excavated capital at Buseira (biblical Bozra).
 Half an hour to the south is the Crusader fortress at Shobak, built by Baldwin I in 1115 as a key link in the Crusader outposts that guarded the lands between Jerusalem and Aqaba.

-From Petra, the King's Highway descends gradually past Wadi Rum and its moonscape-like natural wonders, before reaching the warm resort of Aqaba with its Mamluk castle, Islamic-Byzantine towns, and one of the world's oldest known churches.
+From Petra, the Kings' Highway descends gradually past Wadi Rum and its moonscape-like natural wonders, before reaching the warm resort of Aqaba with its Mamluk castle, Islamic-Byzantine towns, and the World's oldest known church.